-Any change on the planning entities in a CustomSolverPhaseCommand must be notified to the ScoreDirector.
+Any change on the planning entities in a CustomPhaseCommand must be notified to the ScoreDirector.

-Do not change any of the planning facts in a CustomSolverPhaseCommand.
+Do not change any of the planning facts in a CustomPhaseCommand.
 That will corrupt the Solver because any previous score or solution was for a different problem.
-If you want to do that, see repeated planning and real-time planning instead.
+To do that, read about repeated planning and do it with a ProblemFactChange instead.

-And configure it like this:
+Configure your CustomPhaseCommand like this: